 WORDS OFTEN CONFUSED

-Of all the five thousand spoken languages, with about two hundred having writing (script), only the English language is spoken all over the world.
+Of the nearly seven thousand spoken languages, with about two hundred having writing (script), only the English language is spoken all over the world.
 And one of the reasons for this popularity is the fact that English is a living language, i.e. it accepts any word from any other language that comes into it, unlike some languages such as Old Latin, Sanskrit.
+(For an informative article on languages, please click here.
+For more on writing/script, please click here.)

 As there are so many thousands of words – original and adapted – there is always a scope for some confusion; and to add to this, English is one of those languages whose words are pronounced not by the spelling but by the origin and the period of origin of the words.